LLB Group increases net profit by 39.4 percent

 A recording of the conference call can be accessed on 24 August 2017 from 1.00 p.m. as an audio file at our website: www.llb.li

 The Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
 The Principality of Liechtenstein holds the majority of the company's share capital.
 The LLB's shares are listed on the SIX Swiss Exchange (symbol: LLBN).
 The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
 With 867 employees (full-time equivalent positions), the LLB is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Abu Dhabi and Dubai).
-As of 31 December 2017, the LLB Group managed a business volume totalling CHF 62.3 billion.
+As per 30 June 2018, the business volume of the LLB Group stood at CHF 62.9 billion.

 - 14 March 2019, presentation of the annual results for 2018

 - 3 May 2019, 27th Ordinary General Meeting of Shareholders

 Head of Group Corporate Communications & General Secretary

 Telephone +423 236 80 99